 The benefits of developing competition show in fares for long-distance buses, mostly booked online, sometimes through travel agencies or by phone.
 For some departures heavy discounts are available (fare ranges are given below).
 Passengers can also pay normal fare on board where seats are available.
 Fees (€9-10) for heavy luggage (and, where space permits, for bicycles) are normal.
 On many routes buses are more frequent Thursdays, Fridays and weekends.

 The downside of the bus industry's state of flux is that routes and fares are constantly changing and current research of offers is best.
 The rule of thumb should be: book online, when possible in advance.
+Early 2018 fares are given below.

 Each city’s usual hub for long-distance buses will be the Zentraler Omnibusbahnhof (ZOB, sometimes just Busbahnhof).
 Most often this will be next to or near the central rail station (important exceptions are Berlin, Munich and Stuttgart).
 Compared with big rail stations, these often lack support services such as ticket counters, enclosed waiting areas, luggage lockers, cafes and snack bars.
 But, with growing patronage, these are improving and in cities such as Berlin, Hamburg and Munich arrangements are adequate.